-The museum is open June 15 to September 15 Wednesday through Saturday (closed Sunday, Monday and Tuesday) 1:00 p.m. to 4:00 p.m. and during Victorian Weekend in October.
-The museum is also open by appointment.
+The Colonial House is also open by appointment.
 We respectfully request a minimum of 24 hours notice.
 Please send email to email@example.com.
 There is no fee.
-The museum is free to all visitors.
+The house is free to all visitors.

 The mission of the Greater Cape May Historical Society is to collect, preserve, document, interpret and share the history of the greater Cape May area.

-The headquarters of this organization, incorporated in August, 1974, is the Colonial House Museum c 1730, located at 653½ Washington Street, Cape May, next to City Hall and behind the Blue Rose Inn.
-This museum was originally a tavern and the family house of Revolutionary War Patriot Memucan Hughes.
+The headquarters of this organization, incorporated in August, 1974, is the Colonial House Museum c 1730, located at 653˝ Washington Street, Cape May, next to Cape May City Hall.
+This house was originally a tavern and the family home of Revolutionary War Patriot Memucan Hughes.
 The front room features a tavern room.
-Other rooms open to the public in this unsung survivor from Cape Island’s very beginning depict a colonial era cooking/eating room and bedroom.
+Other rooms open to the public in this unsung survivor from Cape Island’s very beginning depict a colonial era cooking/eating room.
 A room, added in the 1930’s, is a research/exhibit room.

 Acknowledgement of Support

-Colonial House Operating Grant: This program is made possible in part by a grant administered by the Cape May County Culture and Heritage Commission, from funds granted by the New Jersey Historical Commission in 2015 through 2016.
+Colonial House Operating Grant: This program is made possible in part by a grant administered by the Cape May County Culture and Heritage Commission, from funds granted by the New Jersey Historical Commission for 2018.

 Colonial House Preservation: In late winter of 2015, the exhibit room rear windows were painted and reglazed.
 The remaining five storm windows were built and installed to eliminate water intrusion while providing additional security.
 The porch metal roof was painted and the porch deck was stained with wood preservative.
 This project has been accomplished with financial assistance from the 1772 Foundation in cooperation with and administered by the New Jersey Historic Trust.

 Colonial House Garden Project: This project will install a new array of native plants, herbs, hardy perennials along the path from the front of the house to the Pat Pocher Memorial Herb Garden.
-This project is provided by your generous donations to the Pat Pocher Garden Fund.
-The project is a collaborative effort between the Society and the Garden Club of Cape May to whom we are indebted for their support and guidance.
+The project is a collaborative effort between the Society, the Garden Club of Cape May, and the City of Cape May Public Works.
 If you wish to donate to the Garden Project, you may use the Pay Pal button on this website, or send your donation to: GCMHS Pat Pocher Garden Fund, PO Box 495 Cape May, New Jersey 08204.